-Students who desire to officially withdraw from Bethel must contact their Student Success Advisor.
-In addition, students who do not enroll for more than one year (three consecutive academic terms, excluding interim) are automatically withdrawn from Bethel.
+Students who desire to officially withdraw from Bethel must contact their student success advisor and submit an official withdrawal form.
+In addition, students who do not enroll for more than one year (three consecutive academic terms) are considered inactive and will need to submit a re-enrollment application to resume their program.